DSLIISC/QIA_2024/README.md

 ## For Experiments
 > [!NOTE]
-> Please note that, given the inherent probabilistic nature of quantum computing, it is possible that a given experiment may not give identical results across individual invocations.
+> Please note that, given the inherent probabilistic nature of quantum computing, it is possible that a given experiment may not give identical results across individual invocations.<br>
-> Depending on the platform, some experiments may take a few hours to finish.
+> Also, depending on the platform, some experiments may take a few hours to finish.

 To Run the SQIA Experiments, execute the following command:
 ```